instafluff0/C3X_Districts/Renderer/docs/retained_renderer_plan.md

 `Renderer/native/city_fidelity/shader-provenance.json`; it was not altered and no formal category Integration pass is claimed.

-**Selected next experiment:** a short 15 Hz cadence soak through this same synchronous ABI: 30 stationary ticks with 24 realistic units, accepting only monotonic exact completed ticks, measuring dropped/coalesced ticks and UI-call p95, then one visibility mutation and one scroll.
-Gate on zero wrong-view or wrong-ownership publication, zero fallback/recovery, unit-plane p95 below 16 ms, render-entry p95 below 2 ms and at least 512 MiB contiguous VA.
-If it passes, make the bounded retained/pose policy a documented renderer configuration and move to a user-authorized live-game evaluation; guarded wave batching remains the next throughput optimization rather than a presentation blocker.

 ## Realistic busy-idle cadence and navigation — 2026-09-10

 The cadence witness progressed incrementally from 2 seconds to 10 seconds and